cpouthier/backupcopy/README.md

 The expiration timestamp needs to be hardcoded in the blueprint following RFC3339 format.

-As example, if you want your second copy to be retained for one month, set the "expiresAt:" spec value as:
+As an example, if you want your second copy to be retained for one month, set the "expiresAt:" spec value as:

 `expiresAt: $(date -u --date="1 month" "+%Y-%m-%dT%H:%M:%SZ")`

 ## Error handling

-In anycase, the blueprint which creates the export action will only run if initial export succeeded (post-export action hook configured with "After-On Success").
+In anycase, the blueprint which creates the export action will only run if initial export succeeded (post-export action hook configured with **"After-On Success"**).
 In other terms, that means:

 * If the snapshot phase doesn't succeed, then the initial export as well as the backup copy export will not run.
 * If the snapshot phase succeed and the initial export fails, then the second backup copy will not run.